 - Career Outlook

 - Median Salary Average: $38,580

 - 83% placement rate for 2020-2021 graduates

 Salary and career information from the U.S. Bureau of Labor Statistics.

 - Entry Level Positions

 - Auditing Clerk

 By carefully selecting appropriate electives, Piedmont Technical College’s business students can prepare for the specific aspect of business they wish to pursue.
-Elective courses are available that lead to a degree in Business Administration with concentrations in Accounting, Management, and Office Management.
+Elective courses are available that lead to a degree in Business Administration with concentrations in Accounting, Management, and Human Resource Generalist.

 Transfer opportunities — through both our general transfer curriculum or specific agreements — exist for those who’d like to continue their studies with a bachelor’s degree.
 Students should contact their advisor as early as possible to explore transfer options.
 Our certificate in Accounting provides students with a specialized body of knowledge in this subject area.
 And our Entrepreneurship certificate is designed to give students the basic business concepts necessary to start and operate their own small business.